adegard/WinScripts/README.md

 # Windows Powershell Usefull Scripts
 Collection of best Powershell Scripts references for "Debloat Windows 10", file cleaning, privacy and performance optimisation on Windows 10.
+Just copy each command in your powershell cli and press enter, it will download and execute each script.

+***Before launching any script, please check reference code***

 # Debloat Windows 10
 (ref. from https://christitus.com/debloat-windows-10-2020/)